UserStack/ustackd/README.md

     [Daemon]
     # Interface and port where the daemon should listen
-    listen = ::1:7654
+    listen = 0.0.0.0:7654
     ; listen = 127.0.0.1:7654

     # the realm send by the server after connect
     realm = ustackd $VERSION$

     # be default the daemon is in background, foreground at demand
-    # by uncommenting foreground
+    # in foreground mode the syslog is disabled and logging appears on STDOUT
     ; foreground = yes

     # The backend to use